City offices will be closed on January 1.

 Public records requests will typically be accommodated during regular business hours.

-d.
-Public records can be accessed by one of the following methods: a request to view public records in person; a request for copies of public records that the requester will personally pick up; or a request for copies of public records that the requester wants to have mailed or otherwise transmitted to the requester.
-Requests for Police Department and Fire Department records may be made directly to the Safety Center.
+1. Public records can be accessed by one of the following methods: a request to view public records in person; a request for copies of public records that the requester will retrieve; or a request for copies of public records that the requester wants to have mailed or otherwise transmitted to the requester.

 Fees and Payment